 Our team treats diseases within the chest, including heart disease, lung disease, aneurysms of the great vessels, and disorders of the esophagus.
 We have a large team of devoted faculty, nursing, and ancillary staff who are committed to excellence.

-Duke is one of only nine sites in the United States that participate in the Cardiothoracic Surgical Trials Network (CTSN) funded by the National Institutes of Health (NIH).
-The CTSN is a National Heart, Lung, and Blood Institute (NHLBI)-sponsored network developed to promote clinical research in cardiac surgery, and is now entering its 7th year of funding with a commitment for an additional five years.
+Duke is one of only ten Core Clinical sites in the United States that participate in the Cardiothoracic Surgical Trials Network (CTSN), funded by the National Institutes of Health (NIH).
+The CTSN is a National Heart, Lung, and Blood Institute (NHLBI)-sponsored network developed to promote clinical research in cardiothoracic surgery, and has been continuously funded since 2006.

-The training programs in cardiothoracic surgery at Duke University Medical Center are designed to develop academic cardiothoracic surgeons.
-We offer a traditional training program and have recently been approved by the ACGME to offer an integrated program.
+The training programs in cardiothoracic surgery at Duke University Medical Center are designed to train and develop academic cardiothoracic surgeons.
+We offer 3 training pathways: the traditional training program (3 years following general or vascular surgery residency training), the integrated 6-year (I-6) training program, and the joint training program (JTP) in conjunction with the Duke general surgery residency program.